-This City and Guilds accredited 16-day programme is offered across 4 parts, each part consisting of a 4-day programme.
+This City & Guilds Accreditation Certificate, 16-day programme is offered across 4 parts, each part consisting of a 4-day programme.
 This is specifically structured to aid technicians progression and allows for suitable on-site consolidation of training prior to delivery of the next part.

 Is it right for me?